Google Opens New Doors with Reduced Audience Size in Ads

 FAQs

-Google lowered the minimum audience size to 100 active users across Search, Display, and YouTube, including remarketing lists and customer lists, and also applies to Audience Insights.
+Google lowered the minimum audience size requirement for Ads to 100 active users.
+The change applies across platforms such as Search, Display, and YouTube.

-Smaller accounts and niche advertisers can now use audience strategies that were previously out of reach, reducing barriers to advanced targeting.
+Smaller accounts and niche advertisers can now use audience strategies that were previously harder to access because of larger list-size requirements.
+The change removes a barrier to more advanced targeting and personalization in Google Ads.

 Comments